U1F928/web-chat/README.md

 # Web Chat

-A web application that allows users to create, join and chat in anonymous chat rooms in real-time.
+A responsive web application that allows users to create, join and chat in anonymous chat rooms in real-time.

 ## Live demo